EricThomson/PySideSummer/README.md

 ####To Do:
-1. Chapter 6 [translating underway]
+1. Chapter 7 [translation underway]
-3. Chapter 7
 4. Chapter 8
 5. Chapter 9
 6. Chapter 10